-Wherever possible, the data for these will be obtained from the NED outputs by utilising the 'JAG audit' button on the NED website.
+Wherever possible, the data for clinical audits will be obtained from the NED outputs by utilising the 'JAG audit' button on the NED website.
 The current exceptions are upper GI bleeding, ERCP and EUS where services will need to perform separate audits (see below for specific details).
-For services that are not uploading to NED or have not yet gathered at least 12 month's data at the time of an accreditation assessment, then there is a mandatory template that JAG expects to be completed and analysed by the service and signed off by the clinical lead.
-Data will usually be downloaded from the local ERS.
+Where KPIs are not available through NED, there is a mandatory template that JAG expects to be completed and analysed by the service and signed off by the clinical lead.
+Data will usually be downloaded from the local Endoscopy Reporting System (ERS).

-Doing a large number of procedures does not guarantee competency and so it is important to look at the KPIs of all operators; this should include locums and endoscopists coming to work at the service via 'insourcing'.
-If the numbers of procedures are lower than the recommended threshold then these operators should first include all their practice (ie including all NHS and independent sector practice).
-This can be facilitated by NED, which provides an individual with their whole-of-practice performance (provided the unit is uploading to NED).
+Performing a large number of procedures does not guarantee competency and so it is important to look at the KPIs of all operators; this should include locums and endoscopists coming to work at the service via 'insourcing'.
+If the numbers of procedures are lower than the recommended threshold, then these operators should first include all their practice (ie including all NHS and independent sector practice).

+This may be facilitated by NED, which provides an individual with their whole-of-practice performance.
 Lower numbers than the minimums described in this document may be acceptable if the main KPIs eg colonoscopy completion rates / comfort scores or intubation rates at gastroscopy are satisfactory.
 It is also expected that some operators may have lower outcomes than the recognised standards but with good reasons eg those doing advanced therapeutic procedures who may not intend to reach the caecum at colonoscopy or the duodenum at OGD.
 The clinical lead is best placed to interpret their local dataset.